imos/imosh/doc/var/let.sh.md

-# func::let
+# let
-func::let -- Assigns a value into a variable.
+let -- Assigns a value into a variable.

 Assigns value into *destination.